th2-net/th2-grpc-common/README.md

 # gRPC Common Library

-This library contains all common
+This library contains common proto messages that are used in all th2 components. <br>
-This tool generates code from `.proto` files and upload built packages (`.proto` files and generated code) to specified repositories.
+Tool generates code from `.proto` files and upload built packages (`.proto` files and generated code) to specified repositories.

 ## How to use:
 1. Create a directory with the same name as project name (use underscores instead of dashes) under `src/main/proto` directory (remove other files and directories if they exist).